JuliaPy/PyPlot.jl/README.md

 ## Main Work

-* Graphical solution based on matploblib.
+* Graphical solution based on matploblib (mainly pyplot module).
 * Functions frequently used but hasn't been supported by the official Julia team, like derivation, integration and eigenvalue problems.